Jean-Louis Leca

-Jean-Louis Leca (born 21 September 1985) is a French professional footballer who plays as a goalkeeper for Ligue 1 club RC Lens.
-He has previously represented the Corsica national team at international level.
+Jean-Louis Leca (born 21 September 1985) is a French former professional footballer who played as a goalkeeper.
+He played for the Corsica national team.

 Club career

 Jean-Louis Leca was trained in Corsica.
 He played his first Ligue 1 game with Bastia in the 2004-05 season.

 He joined Valenciennes in 2008.
 He then went back to his former club Bastia.
 He joined Ajaccio in 2017, after Bastia filled for bankruptcy.

-In July 2018, Leca joined French club RC Lens.
+In July 2018, Leca joined French club Lens.
 He played his first game on 27 July 2018 against Ligue 2 club Orléans.
 In December 2022, he extended his contract with Lens until 2024.
+In May 2024, he announced his retirement at the end of the season.